The Top Mistakes New Home Stagers Make

 If you use too much furniture and decorations, then the room could look quite cramped.
 Using too little could mean that it looks bare.
 As such, you’ll need to make sure that you use the right amount of decorations and furniture when staging the home.

-No Insurance
+Mistake #11 – No Insurance

 Many people might forget that their home staging business is, in fact, a business.
-While this means that you’ll need to get home staging certification, there are a few other things that you’ll also need to get.
-One of the more important aspects of this is insurance.
+While this means that it’s good to get home staging certification, there are a few other things that you’ll also need to get.

 Your business will take place in another person’s home, which means that you’ll need to protect yourself from any liabilities that may come about.
 While there shouldn’t be any large accidents involved in the business, this doesn’t negate the need for insurance.